model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

   the original method depending on context.
 The occurrence inside the contract generated from the trait method is replaced by the impl contract.
 Any other occurrence is replaced by the just altered trait method contract.
+- **Cross Session Verification Caching:** This proposal focuses on scalability benefits within a single verification session, but those verification results could be cached across sessions and speed up verification for large projects using contacts in the future.
+- **Inductive Reasoning:** Describing recursive functions can require that the contract also recurse, describing a fixpoint logic.
+This is needed for instance for linked data structures like linked lists or trees.
+- **Compositional Contracts:** The proposal in this document lacks a comprehensive handling of type parameters.
+Correctness of a function with a constrained type parameter (e.g. `T : Trait`) depends on `T` observing a contract as well.
+This is most striking in the case of higher order functions.